 Boundary Dam integrated CCS project

-This Canadian, $1.24-billion integrated carbon capture & storage project is retrofitting SaskPower's coal-fired Boundary Dam Power Station in Estevan, Saskatchewan with a carbon capture system.
+This Canadian, $1,24 billion (of which 600 million is for CCS and the rest is for modernizing the plant) integrated carbon capture & storage project is retrofitting SaskPower's coal-fired Boundary Dam Power Station in Estevan, Saskatchewan with a carbon capture system.
 Captured CO2 will be used for enhanced oil recovery and stored in deep saline aquifers.
 This could be the first commercial-scale project in the world combining post-combustion CCS with coal-fired power generation.

 The provincial government approved the proposals in April 2011, which cleared the way for construction to begin immediately with a target start-up date of early 2014.